05 — Job System¶

 }

-Note how the job version is static and uses NativeWorldAccessor instead of World, while the main-thread version is an instance method that accesses World directly.
+The job version is static and uses NativeWorldAccessor; the main-thread version is an instance method that accesses World directly.

-Behind the scenes, the source generator creates a simple job struct that calls the static method for each entity, and a wrapper method that resolves groups, wires up dependencies, and schedules the job:
+The source generator emits a job struct that calls the static method per entity, plus a wrapper that resolves groups, wires dependencies, and schedules:

 // Generated by source generator (simplified)